Donate

 Salary and Benefit Information

-The salary range for this position, $65,000 – $72,000, will be commensurate with education and work experience.
-The College offers a comprehensive benefits package that includes medical and dental insurance, short- and long-term disability, generous leave package, paid holidays, pre-tax flexible spending accounts, retirement plans, tax-deferred compensation, as well as employee and dependent tuition waivers.
-Public Service Loan Forgiveness to those who meet eligibility.
+Contractual salary and rank will be commensurate on a variety of factors, including but not limited to, education, work experience and certifications.
+Potential for additional compensation through voluntary overload.
+The College offers a comprehensive benefits package that includes low-cost medical and dental insurance, short- and long-term disability, generous sick leave, paid holidays, pre-tax flexible spending accounts, retirement plans, tax-deferred compensation, as well as employee and dependent tuition waivers.
+PSLF waivers for those who meet eligibility.

 Application Information

-For full consideration, applicants must submit the following: (1) cover letter; (2) CV or resume; (3) and contact information for three professional references.
+For full consideration, applicants must submit the following: (1) cover letter; (2) CV or resume; (3) copy of official transcripts and (4) contact information for three professional references.
 Submit all as a single PDF document to: HR@sunycgcc.edu.
-Applications will be accepted until the position is filled.
+Applications are accepted until position is filled.
+Priority consideration given to those who apply by April 6, 2025.

 Final offer of employment is contingent upon a successful background check.